-Other recent successes included performing The Woman in Schoenberg’s Erwartung in a return to New York City Opera; Santuzza, Tosca, and the title role in Barber’s Vanessa with Sarasota Opera; Santuzza with Kentucky Opera; Tosca with Central City Opera and Santa Fe Opera; Zemfira in Rachmaninoff’s Aleko with Cincinnati May Festival; Donna Anna in Don Giovanni with Opera North; The Marschallin in excerpts from Der Rosenkavalier with Quad City Symphony; Marietta in Die tote Stadt with Washington, DC’s Summer Opera Theatre Company;and Female Chorus in The Rape of Lucretia with Chicago Opera Theater.
+Other recent successes include performing The Woman in Schoenberg’s Erwartung with New York City Opera; the title role in Barber’s Vanessa with Sarasota Opera; Tosca with Central City Opera and Santa Fe Opera; Zemfira in Rachmaninoff’s Aleko with Cincinnati May Festival; Donna Anna in Don Giovanni with Opera North; Marietta in Die tote Stadt with Washington, DC’s Summer Opera Theatre Company and both the Female Chorus in The Rape of Lucretia and Miss Jessel in Turn of the Screw with Chicago Opera Theater.

-Concert engagements have included Beethoven’s Symphony No. 9 with National Chorale at Lincoln Center’s Avery Fisher Hall; soloist in Dvořák’s Te Deum and a recital with Cincinnati May Festival; Rachmaninoff’s The Bells at Ravinia Festival under James Conlon; Strauss’ Vier letzte Lieder with Amherst Symphony; and a Wagner Concert with the Wagner Society of Washington, DC.
+Concert highlights include Soprano Soloist in Beethoven’s Symphony No. 9 with National Chorale at Lincoln Center’s Avery Fisher Hall; Dvořák’s Te Deum with Cincinnati May Festival; Strauss’ Vier letzte Lieder with Amherst Symphony and Rachmaninoff’s The Bells at Ravinia Festival.